HardlyDifficult/Tutorials/Chapter3.md

 <details><summary>How</summary>

- - Import the spritesheet, slice, set filter mode to point.
  - Create a parent Ladder GameObject, add sprite(s) for the look you want.
    - You may want to 'Flip' the Y in the SpriteRenderer to mirror the top and bottom on some ladders.
    - The child sprite GameObjects should have a default Transform, with the execption of the Y position when multiple sprites are used.